rphlmr/squirrelsong-high-contrast/themes/Vim/Readme.md

 In your Vim configuration, use `:colorscheme squirrelsong_light`.

-Set `g:squirrelsong_color_only` to `v:true` beforehand to
-disable additional styling like italic, bold, etc. This can help on some terminals and fonts that don't support them that well
+Set `g:squirrelsong_color_only` to `v:true` beforehand to disable additional styling like italic, bold, etc. This can help on some terminals and fonts that don't support them that well.

 ## Installation with [lazy.nvim](https://github.com/folke/lazy.nvim)